-6.4.2 Under this Plan it is proposed that planning permission be granted for approximately 18 new units (the precise number will depend on specific design) to be built in the Plan area during the period 2017 - 2033 on the sites allocated.
-This is broadly in line with the housing numbers proposed for Thaxted by Uttlesford District Council in their Regulation 19 Pre-Submission Local Plan published in 2018(the figure provided in this plan for Thaxted 2011 to 2033 was 233 comprising 144 dwellings built 2011 to 2017, 69 outstanding planning permissions and 20 dwellings allocated in the Local Plan).
+6.5.3 Under this Plan it is proposed that planning permission be granted for approximately 22 new units (the precise number will depend on specific design) to be built in the Plan area during the period 2018 - 2033 on the sites specifically identified.
+This is broadly in line with the housing numbers proposed for Thaxted by Uttlesford District Council in their Regulation 18 Draft Local Plan published in 2017.
+During the Local Plan period from 2011 planning permission has been granted for a total of 214 new units.
+With the addition of the extra 22 units proposed under this Plan the total number proposed for Thaxted during the Local Plan period is 236.
+In addition there are development opportunities for a further 11 units which would bring the total number to about 248 units.